Created on 20-12-2019 at 16:47 PM

 Curtains raised for the final act of the football year 2019.
-FC Bayern finishes the first half of the season with a home game against VfL Wolfsburg on Saturday (from 9:30 am ET in live ticker and free on web radio at fcbayern.com) and enter the well-earned winter break after 26 competitive matches.
+FC Bayern finish the first half of the season with a home game against VfL Wolfsburg on Saturday (from 15:30 in live ticker and free on web radio at fcbayern.com) and enter the well-earned winter break after 26 competitive matches.
 However, the record champions want to continue their strong run of form and pick up their 25th home victory over Wolfsburg in 27 competitive matches (two draws).

-With the last-minute win against Freiburg on Wednesday evening, Bayern has reduced the deficit behind Leipzig and Mönchengladbach to four points.
+With the last-minute win against Freiburg on Wednesday evening, Bayern have reduced the deficit behind Leipzig and Mönchengladbach to four points.
 A win in the final game of the year would keep the Munich side in touching distance and ready to attack after the break.
-“It’s important that we’re determined and energized going into the game,” said coach Hansi Flick ahead of the match.
+“It’s important that we’re determined and energised going into the game,” said coach Hansi Flick ahead of the match.

 Flick described the current league table as a “momentary snapshot,” to which he attributes little significance.
 “We have Matchday 17, then the first half is finished.
 But there are still so many games to play, so many points to pick up.
 What’s important is that we want to win on Saturday and show it on the pitch.”

-Wolfsburg made a strong start to the season and was undefeated after nine games, before falling to their first loss in Dortmund.
-With 16 goals against, the Wolves currently boast the best defense in the league, and away from home, they’ve only conceded six times.
-However, the Lower Saxony side has struggled at the other end of the pitch, which is why they're only in eighth place.
+Wolfsburg made a strong start to the season and were undefeated after nine games, before falling to their first loss in Dortmund.
+With 16 goals against, the Wolves currently boast the best defence in the league, and away from home they’ve only conceded six times.
+However, the Lower Saxony side have struggled at the other end of the pitch, which is why they're only in eighth place.
 With 18 goals to their name after 16 matches, only Fortuna Düsseldorf have scored fewer (16).
 In the last game against Schalke, Wolfsburg had 27 shots on goal but only came away with a 1-1 draw.
 Now they face Bayern, a team against whom they’ve lost more times (34) and conceded more goals (109) than any other in the Bundesliga.

 The personnel situation remains stretched for the final game of the year.
 None of the injured players return before Saturday, and Flick will also have to make do without suspended Thiago (five yellow cards).
 “We have 11 fit outfield players, and five youngsters as well,” said Flick about the available squad.